Bior-Majok/alu_regex-data-extraction-Bior-Majok/README.md

 Time 12hr	`\b(?:1[0-2]	0?[1-9]):[0-5][0-9]\s?(?:AM
 Currency	`$\d{1,3}(?:,\d{3})*(?:.\d{2})?	\b\d+\s*(?:dollars

 Contributing

-This is an individual assignment project for educational purposes only.
+This project is for educational purposes.
+Contributions are welcome for improvements or bug fixes.

+License

+Created for ALU coursework and educational purposes.

-Author: [Your Name]
+Author: Bior-Majok